-Got a present you didn't want?
+Got a gift you didn't want?
 It's easy to return it to Amazon!

-Whether it's for a birthday, the winter holidays, or some other special occasion, chances are you've received a gift or two that you're not wild about.
-Even though the gift was undoubtedly well-intentioned, it just wasn't the right fit — figuratively or literally.
-We'll show you how to return a gift to Amazon so that you can exchange it for something even better (or just get the money back).
+Whether it's for a birthday, the winter holidays, or any other special occasion, chances are you've received a gift that you're not wild about.
+While the gift was undoubtedly well-intentioned, it just wasn't the right fit — figuratively or literally.
+Heck, perhaps you bought something over Black Friday that you ended up not loving.
+No matter the reason, we'll show you how to return a gift to Amazon so that you can exchange it for something even better (or just get the money back).

-How to return a gift to Amazon starting from the website
+How to return a gift or order to Amazon: starting from the website

 If you purchased a "gift" for yourself that you wish to return, or if you purchased a gift for a friend or family member who lives with you or close by, it might just be easier on you if you return it to Amazon yourself.
 Here's how to do it.